Botang-l/AIoT_code/CONTRIBUTING.md

-# Contributing to USCC AoT code
+# Contributing to USCC AIoT code

 ## Table of Contents <!-- omit in toc -->
 - [Submission Guidelines](#submission-guidelines)